Rachel Reeves: Early life and education

-Rachel Reeves was born on 13 February 1979 in Lewisham.
-Her parents, Graham and Sally Reeves, worked as primary school teachers, were very focused on education, and divorced when Reeves was seven.
+Rachel Jane Reeves was born on 13 February 1979 in Lewisham, London, England.
+Her parents worked as primary school teachers, were very focused on education, and divorced when Reeves was seven.
 Reeves cites the influence of her father on her social-democratic politics and those of her sister Ellie Reeves, also a Labour politician.
 She recalls how, when she was eight years old, her father, Graham, pointed out the then Labour Party leader Neil Kinnock on the television and "told us that was who we voted for".
 Reeves says she and her sister have "both known we were Labour since then".
 She joined the Labour Party at the age of sixteen.

 She was educated at a comprehensive school, the Cator Park School for Girls in Beckenham.
 Reeves attained four grade As at A-level, in mathematics, further mathematics, economics and politics, she campaigned for Labour in the 1997 general election.
 Reeves studied philosophy, politics and economics at the University of Oxford, where she was an undergraduate student at New College, achieving a 2:1 Bachelor of Arts degree in June 2000.
 From 2003 to 2004, she studied for a master's degree in economics at the London School of Economics (LSE), graduating with a merit.

 Early career

 Bank of England

-Reeves joined the Bank of England in September 2000 as part of their graduate scheme.
-In a 2021 interview with Stylist magazine, Reeves said she had spent a decade working as an economist at the Bank of England, however her LinkedIn CV listed six years at the Bank, from September 2000 to December 2006, and during one of these years she was pursuing a master's degree at the LSE.
+Reeves joined the Bank of England in September 2000 as part of their two-year graduate scheme.
+From 2003 to 2004 she studied at the London School of Economics and from 2004 to 2006 she was on a secondment in Washington.
+It is unclear how long she was a dedicated full time Economist given the two secondments.
+In a 2021 interview with Stylist magazine, Reeves said she had spent a decade working as an economist at the Bank of England, however her LinkedIn CV listed six years at the Bank, from September 2000 to December 2006,years she was pursuing a master's degree at the LSE whilst 200.
 In February 2025, BBC News reported that Reeves' LinkedIn CV had also been incorrect, and that she had left the Bank of England by March 2006.